-- Plan in micro-naps throughout the 24 hours, and have days which are without physical exertion!
+- Plan in micro-naps throughout the 24 hours, and have days that are without physical exertion!
 Because the more sleep you can have the more it will help your sports performance.

 - Just like a pro athlete, commit to trying to fit in a couple of 9-10 hour sleep sessions each week (rather than the standard 7-8 hours most people get a night).

-- Establish a precise wind down routine and morning ritual – crucial for handling mental pressure the night before a sporting event.
-Just taking 15 minutes every morning to meditate or doing exercises which are designed to help you relax and focus on your breathing can have a big impact on your mind and body, helping it to cope with stress and pressure.
+- Establish a precise wind-down routine and morning ritual – crucial for handling mental pressure the night before a sporting event.
+Just taking 15 minutes every morning to meditate or doing exercises that are designed to help you relax and focus on your breathing can have a big impact on your mind and body, helping it to cope with stress and pressure.

 - Finally, just remember the powerful fact that sleep improves sports performance, so be sure to include it as an integral part of your training schedule."